 The company offers breakfasts, lunches, and dinners.
 A person can choose options that are:

 - a roasted tofu and ancient grain salad bowl

 - grilled salmon with dill mustard sauce

-- creamy sun-dried tomato chicken penne bake with mozzarella
+- a creamy, sun-dried tomato chicken penne bake with mozzarella

 - cashew tofu